cambridgeltl/python4cl/README.md

 ## Configuration

-For this project we will use Python 3.5.1, as it is the version supported by Azure Notebooks.
+For this project we will use Python 3.6.
 The project structure is:

 ```